sanscheese/gridsome-source-craft-graphql/README.md

 ### Usage

-Add `[CraftPreviewId].vue` to your projects `.gitignore` file.
+Add `[CraftPreviewSlug].vue` to your projects `.gitignore` file.
 These files are for live preview and shouldn't be added to your git repo.

 #### Source plugin